joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 Update the `runnerImage` (present in two different places).
 If you are using a custom runner image, update the image name and tag.
 If you are using the default runner image, you can comment it out.

 ### Custom Runner Images

+With "Runner Images" I mean the images that are used to run the workflows.
+For the GitHub-hosted runners, the default image is `ubuntu-latest`.
+For the self-hosted runners, the default image is `actions/runner:latest`.
+The self-hosted image is a bit more limited than the GitHub-hosted one and most likely not sufficient for your needs.

 To run your workflows on a custom runner image, you need to first create the custom image.
 The default documentation about this topic by GitHub can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").